codefellows/seattle-code-301d110/class-15/lab/README.md

 You will be provided the following resources:

-1. A simple express API server and React application that can list "dogs" from a database
+1. `server` folder: A simple express API server and "Dogs" data model with a `get` route
+1. `client` folder: A React application that should connect to your `server` and can list "dogs" from a database
+1. `auth-library` folder:
-1. Authorization library for your server
+   - Authorization library for your server
-1. Login/Logout buttons for your client
+   - Login/Logout buttons for your client that use Auth0

 ## Feature Tasks

+1. Create 2 new GitHub repositories.
+One for the front-end app and one for the back-end server.
+1. Setup deployment pipelines at Netlify and Render.com for each of them.
+1. For your back-end, ensure you connect to an existing MongoDB database.

 ### Authenticating the user on the front-end